tytydraco/yessleep/out/I_Am_My_Friends_Sons_Godfather_My_Friend_Died_Recently_and_Im_Now_His_Caretaker.md

 The next day, which is today, I couldn’t call off of work again and still found no babysitter, so I brought him into the office with me.
 There was some resistance getting into the car again, but not as much as the first time.
 He mostly spent the day playing with the new teddy bear I’d gotten him in my office with a few awkward interactions with him and my co-workers.

 Everything was fine and dandy until I got home where I immediately slipped on a pool of dog piss.
-Cinnamon had the come up to me and started mopping my face as her urine seeping into the clothing on my back.
+Cinnamon had then come up to me and started nibbling my face as her urine seeped into the clothing on my back.
 When I got up Matty had latched onto the back of my leg, trying to hide from the dog.

 Scanning my living room there were two piles of dog poop and the pee I’d just slipped on.
 I limped my way towards my table where there was a note from Whitney.
 It read: